Last Updated: March 1st, 2020

 – Visiting our public website(s) or logging into our gated software

 – Communicating with us via telephone or e-mail, such as contacting customer support

 – Engaging with our content via social media

 We also may obtain personal information about you from our business partners, clients, and other third parties.

 We automatically log information about you and your computer or mobile device.
 For example, we log your IP address and unique cookie ID using cookies.
 Please refer to the sections on Cookies below.

-When you visit and interact with our websites, the types of information that may be collected via a cookie includes the following:
+When your website visitors interact with your content, the types of information that may be collected via a cookie includes the following: